About CalicutBook online bus tickets to Calicut By SONA Travels

 In Calicut, Beypore is a small port town situated 10 km south of Calicut at the mouth of Chaliyar river.
 Beypore is famous for its ancient shipbuilding industry that constructed the Uru, trading vessels more popular during the medieval periods and still used by the Arabs and others for commerce and tours.
 The place was formerly known as Vaypura and Vadaparappanad.
 Tippu Sultan named the town "Sultan Pattanam".
 It is one of the important ports of Kerala and has been an major trading centre for centuries.
 The dilapidated Kovilakam (palace) of the Parappanad Rajas and a small Basheer Museum (former house of the writer Vaikom Muhammad Basheer) can be found here.
 Towards the sea shore is a big complex that includes a port, a boat yard, a fish landing platform, breakwater project, marine ware shop, ship- breaking unit, etc. There are two man-made extensions to the sea to facilitate easy access for fishing boats.
 The 2 km breakwater made of stone is another attraction.
 The Beypore lighthouse is located to the south of the Chaliyar.

-The above and the beautiful places can be visited through SONA Travels.
+The above places can be visited through SONA Travels which makes the journey a happy journey.